 Some might argue that it would have been better to avoid a long term investing discipline and invest only during the 1991-2001 and the 2011-2021 time periods and avoid the market during the 2001-2011 time period altogether.
 This makes sense only in a world in which you can see the future.

 Similar stories have played out after a number of events, including the assassination of JFK, the terrorist attacks of September 11, 2001, and even the market crash of 1929.
 The bottom line: market drops are often followed by significant rises.
 Abandon a long term investing discipline and jump out at the wrong time, and you miss the rebound.

 The market will continue to rise and fall, as it always has.
 The principal balance in your investment account will continue to “bounce” up and down.
-None of this should deter you from staying invested for the long term in accordance with a well-designed retirement and investment plan, and accelerating the compounding of your returns with dividend reinvestment.
+None of this should deter you from a long term investing discipline in accordance with a well-designed retirement and investment plan, and accelerating the compounding of your returns with dividend reinvestment.